Authentication Setup

 - Add the required scopes to your API client's Allowed Scopes

-- Check that Default Scopes includes
+sfcc.*scopes are in Allowed Scopes - Verify Default Scopes includes

 Next Steps